sal-a/vbox-ubuntu/README.md

 # Installing VirtualBox and Ubuntu
 (last updated 9-12-2019)

 Description:  This guide walks through installing VirtualBox v6 and Ubuntu v18-04 with Guest Additions and a shared folder to the host operating system.
-A video-walkthrough of this procedure on Windows 10 can be found at [Link] https://youtu.be/gbCtngVNJQY
+A video-walkthrough of this procedure on Windows 10 can be found at https://youtu.be/gbCtngVNJQY

 ### 1. Download the latest version of VirtualBox from www.virtualbox.org for your operating system.
 - Install VirtualBox and follow the default prompts for a standard installation.
 Once the application opens, go to Step 2.